kusabashira/subvert/README.md

 Options:
   -b, --boundary    use word boundary in matcher
-  -h, --help        show this help message
-  -v, --version     output version information and exit
+  -h, --help        show this help message and exit -v, --version     output version information and exit

 Syntax: